TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/SiteSets.rst

     :type: string
     :Path: settings.[my_val].type = color

-    Checks whether the specified string can be interpreted as a colour code.
+    Checks whether the specified string can be interpreted as a color code.
     Entries starting with `rgb`, `rgba` and `#` are permitted here.

     For `#` color codes, for example, the system checks whether they